NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 2. Install dependencies using `pip install -r requirements.txt`.
 3. Open the Jupyter Notebook `Spark_Churn_Analysis.ipynb` in your environment.
 4. Execute each cell sequentially for a step-by-step walkthrough.

+# Acknowledgements
+This project would not have been possible without the valuable resources and learning experiences provided by the following:

+[Udacity Spark Course](https://www.udacity.com/course/learn-spark-at-udacity--ud2002): A fundamental course that laid the groundwork for understanding Apache Spark, enabling the development of this project.

+[Spark Python API reference](https://spark.apache.org/docs/latest/api/python/reference/index.html): The extensive documentation served as an invaluable guide, offering insights and solutions throughout the development process.

+[IBM Watson Studio](https://www.ibm.com/products/watson-studio): The scalable ML building environment provided by IBM facilitated the implementation of advanced machine learning techniques, contributing to the project's robustness.

+[DataScientist](https://learn.udacity.com/nanodegrees/nd025): The comprehensive Data Scientist course on Udacity that I have taken up to this point.
+This project is the final capstone project of this course.
+All the material within the course led me to achieve this project.